George Washington University investigating white professor who masqueraded as Black | Entertainment

 George Washington University investigating white professor who masqueraded as Black

-Krug did not immediately respond to emailed and phoned requests for confirmation that she wrote the blog post.
-George Washington University spokesperson Crystal Nosal said in a written statement that "We are aware of the post and are looking into the situation."
+The post continued with Krug writing that she "eschewed my lived experience as a white Jewish child in suburban Kansas City under various assumed identities within a Blackness that I had no right to claim."
+Krug did not immediately respond to emailed and phoned requests for comment.

-The Washington, D.C. university would provide no more comment and did not explicitly confirm that Krug wrote the blog post.
+George Washington University Provost M. Brian Blake confirmed Krug wrote the blog post.
+He said in a statement posted on the university's website that the situation was being investigated and that Krug would not be teaching her classes this semester.
 The case is similar to that of Rachel Dolezal, a Washington state NAACP civil rights leader, who identified as Black but was biologically white.

 Krug authored a 2018 book titled "Fugitive Modernities" that examined the political practices of those who fled slavery.
 The book was a finalist for the 2019 Frederick Douglass Book Prize and also the Harriet Tubman Prize.